-From time to time, you will analyze a problems that are “a bit” unstable.
+From time to time, you will analyze problems that are “a bit” unstable.
 You will most likely stabilize it with a very soft spring (sometimes called an “air hook”).
-This is a completely fake support but it helps with numerical calculation of the problem.
+This is completely fake support but it helps with the numerical calculation of the problem.

 When you finish the analysis it is a very good idea to check reaction forces in those soft springs… Since there is no real support there, the reaction force should be minimal!